A Short Attention Span + Mindfulness = Success at Work?

 If you’re reading this, you’re probably a shameless multitasker.

 Admit it; you love flipping between tabs, going hard on one task and then diving out to do something else.
-You also love looking at random stuff.
+You often find your mind wandering, then realize you've been looking at random stuff for 20 minutes.

 But there’s no need for shame.
 All tech-savvy, multi-screen people share this kind of behavior, by and large.